Slane29/ADF/README.md

 In order to run this code, it is assumed that you already have docker and git installed.
 If not, please install them now.

 ## 1 Setting up the Docker Container
 Firstly, you will need to create a new docker container with an image of ROS 2 Iron.
+Please open the docker desktop app and leave it running in the background.

 ### 1.1 Pull docker image
 Please open a terminal window and run the following command to pull the ROS 2 iron docker image: